Meenakshi-Sarath/RISC-V-CPU/README.md

 The ALU control you see below is the ALU decoder and the other signals are handled in the main decoder.
 <img width="1250" height="760" alt="image" src="https://github.com/user-attachments/assets/030be80d-3113-4ff5-b65c-2f571840aecd" />

-funct3 = operation group
+funct3 (3 bits) = operation group: tells the ALU (and decoder) which operation

-funct7 = operation variant
+funct7 (7 bits) = operation variant: further refines OR differentiates between similar operations

 imm = literal constant value